Nishchit-Dev/Corgea-app/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to Corgea! 🚀
+Thank you for contributing to AISecure! 🚀